-Base erosion and profit shifting (BEPS): explained
+Base erosion and profit shifting (BEPS): explained in 2021

 What is base erosion?

 Base erosion is the use of financial measures and tax planning to reduce the size of a company’s taxable profits in a country.
 It is often achieved by structuring income to have more favourable tax treatment or by finding ways to write off certain expenditure against taxable income.
 This has the effect of reducing a company’s tax bill below what it would otherwise be expected to pay.

 Profit shifting involves making payments to other group companies in order to move profits from high-tax jurisdictions to low-tax regimes.
 This serves to increase the overall profits available to group shareholders.
 Often, these intra-group payments (known as “transfer pricing”) take the form of royalties and interest payments, as these expenses can be deducted from pre-tax profits.
 Another advantage of these payment types is that some jurisdictions have lower tax rates on these kinds of income; Luxembourg, for example, has a very favourable regime on royalty income.